Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: The Model

 \section{The Model}

-A brief description of the model discussed in Ref.~\cite{Patra:2017gak} is given below.
+A brief description of the model~\cite{Patra:2017gak} is given below.
 The left-right symmetric model is based on the gauge group $SU(3)_C \times SU(2)_L \times SU(2)_R \times U(1)_{B-L}$ along with an extra $Z_2$ symmetry to incorporate a lepton-specific scenario.
 The charge of a particle is defined as